Chinese Type 71 B Radio

 - Volume control: adjusts audio level to operator's preference

-- Headset jack: one jack for 250 ohm headset, one for 4000 ohm headset -- use care to match headset impedance to the correct jack
+- Headset jack: one jack for 250 ohm headset, one for 4000 ohm headset -- use

 - Headset compartment: to stow headset when not in use